 6 ways to stay healthy when your kids are sick

 The war on the common cold can start at the breakfast table.
 Registered dietitian Susan Stalte says families should cut the processed foods and add more nutrient-dense foods, especially at breakfast.
 “Morning protein is important for fullness, but it also helps with tissue repair and a general immune-system boost,” says Stalte.

 She says parents should opt for whole protein sources such as meat, fish, dairy, eggs, beans, tofu or nuts to add some immune-boosting protein power to breakfast.
-That might look like a yogurt bowl with berries, a fried egg and cheese sandwich or a smoothie with added protein powder.
+That might look like a yogurt bowl with berries, a fried egg and cheese sandwich, lox on a whole-grain bagel or a smoothie with added protein powder.
 Then aim to round it out—at least throughout the rest of the day.
-"A nutritionally balanced diet is best for cold prevention as each nutrient plays a different key role in overall wellness," says Stalte.
+“A nutritionally balanced diet is best for cold prevention as each nutrient plays a different key role in overall wellness,” says Stalte.

-2. If you feel a cold coming on, turn to the vitamin C & zinc team
+2. If you feel a cold coming on, turn to the vitamin C and zinc team

 Some studies suggest high doses of vitamin C or zinc can limit the duration of an upper respiratory infection or cold.
 It’s not 100% effective, but the risk of toxicity is minimal—so it’s worth a shot even if there’s a small benefit, says Dr. Gonzalo Bearman, professor of medicine and chair of the Division of Infectious Diseases in the Virginia Commonwealth University School of Medicine.